-Authors: Mihir Gupta, Tim Westwood and Peter Legg
+Authors: John Walsh, Tim Westwood and Mihir Gupta

-ABARES has worked with colleagues in the Australian Bureau of Statistics (ABS), Bureau of Meteorology (BOM), Murray-Darling Basin Authority (MDBA) and each of the state water agencies to compile a unique and comprehensive dataset detailing water availability, market outcomes, irrigation activity, climatic conditions and commodity prices for a consistent set of catchment regions in the Murray-Darling Basin (MDB).
+ABARES has worked with colleagues in the Australian Bureau of Statistics (ABS), Bureau of Meteorology (BOM), Murray-Darling Basin Authority (MDBA) and each of the state water agencies to compile a unique and comprehensive dataset detailing water availability, market outcomes, irrigation activity, climatic conditions and commodity prices for a consistent set of catchment regions in the MDB.

-The MDB water market dataset includes a Water Supply file and a Irrigation Activity file.
+The MDB water market catchment dataset includes a water supply file and an irrigation activity file.
 To supplement the datasets, metadata that describes each variable, sources and other salient information is also provided.
-This report provides a brief summary of the scope and coverage, and the methods used to construct the data.
+This report provides a summary of the scope and coverage, and the methods used to construct the data.

 The Tableau dashboard may not meet accessibility requirements.
 For information about the contents of these dashboards contact ABARES.